OpenNMS: History

 The OpenNMS Project was started in July, 1999 by Steve Giles, Brian Weaver and Luke Rindfuss and their company PlatformWorks.
 It was registered as project 4141 on SourceForge in March 2000.

 On September 28, 2000, PlatformWorks was acquired by Atipa, a Kansas City-based competitor to VA Linux Systems.
 In July 2001, Atipa changed its name to Oculan.

 In September 2002, Oculan decided to stop supporting the OpenNMS project.
 Tarus Balog, then an Oculan employee, left the company to continue to focus on the project.

 In September 2004, The OpenNMS Group was started by Balog, Matt Brozowski and David Hustace to provide a commercial services and support business around the project.
 Shortly after that, The Order of the Green Polo (OGP) was founded to manage the OpenNMS Project itself.
 While many members of the OGP are also employees of The OpenNMS Group, it remains a separate organization.

 Platform support and requirements

-OpenNMS is written in Java, and thus can run on any platform with support for a Java SDK version 8 or higher.
-Precompiled binaries are available for most Linux distributions, Windows, Solaris and OS X.
+OpenNMS is written in Java, and thus can run on any platform with support for a Java SDK version 11 or higher.
+Precompiled binaries are available for most Linux distributions.

 In addition to Java, it requires the PostgreSQL database, although work is being done to make the application database independent by leveraging the Hibernate project.